mkb79/audible-cli/README.md

 ## 🤖 Continuous integration (GitHub Actions)

 `audible-cli` can run headless in CI, for example to export your library on a schedule.
-Signed Audible API requests need only two pieces of device authentication, so there is no need to store your whole config directory.
+A runner only needs two values from your local `auth.json` to authenticate, so there is no need to upload the whole config directory.

-First authenticate locally if you have not already (`audible quickstart`, or `audible manage auth-file add`).
-That writes an `auth.json` into your config directory.
-From it you need two values:
+If you have not authenticated yet, do it once locally with `audible quickstart` (or `audible manage auth-file add`).
+This writes an `auth.json` into your config directory.
+The two values a runner needs are:

 - `adp_token`
 - `device_private_key` (a PEM block)

-Store them as repository **secrets**, and the marketplace as a plain **variable**.
+Add them as repository **secrets**, and your marketplace as a plain **variable**.
 With [`gh`](https://cli.github.com/) and `jq` you can read both straight from `auth.json`: